The Jubilee Centre

 - Help the children become active and valued members of the school community

-- Help the pupils to exceed expectations and achieve their personal best
+- Help the children to exceed expectations and achieve their personal best

 - Support all pupils in partnership with parents and carers

-Fine Motor Skills- Adapted for individual children, fine motor skills development programme for developing pencil control and cutting skills
+Fine Motor Skills- Adapted for individual children, the ‘Write from the start’ programme aids in developing the fine motor and perceptual skills required for effective handwriting and scissor control.

 Comprehension- Reading for Meaning- This programme works with the Blanks Levels of questioning to develop comprehension and higher level thinking skills